 The school values a holistic approach to the students’ education, and recognises the benefits created by our extra-curricular activities which are a fundamental feature of the school’s ethos.
-In conjunction with lessons our extra-curricular programme is carefully planned to create a sense of Enjoyment, Engagement, Confidence and Resilience within our students.
+In conjunction with lessons our extra-curricular programme is carefully planned to create a sense of Enjoyment, Engagement, Confidence and Resilience within our students, while also creating opportunities for Success for everyone.
 Clubs, events and trips play an integral part promoting curiosity and intrigue, whilst developing those important life skills for life beyond The Market Bosworth School.
 Extra-curricular opportunities this year include:

-Year 8 Paris Trip: All students that want to attend are given the opportunity to attend a 5 day cultural residential that includes visits to major Parisian landmarks such as the Arc de Triomphe, a boat tour on the Seine River, as well as a day excursion to Parc Astérix.
+Year 8 France/Belgium Trip: All students that want to attend are given the opportunity to attend a 5 day residential that includes a number of educational and cultural experiences, for example, a visit to a traditional French market, a guided tour of Bruges and a visit to Europe's largest aquarium.

-Year 9 Bormio Ski Trip: All students that want to attend are given the opportunity to attend an 8 day residential trip to Italy that allows students of all abilities to learn to ski whilst enjoying a slice of Italian Culture.
+Year 9 Ski Trip: All students that want to attend are given the opportunity to attend an 8 day residential trip that allows students of all abilities to learn to ski whilst enjoying a slice of European culture.

 Year 11 Revision Weekend: Working with PGL we offer a revision weekend during March.
-The weekend takes place at Caythorpe Court in Lincolnshire and combines outdoor pursuit activities run by PGL’s qualified instructors with revision sessions delivered by TMBS staff.
+The weekend takes place at Boreatton Park in Shropshire and combines outdoor pursuit activities run by PGL’s qualified instructors with revision sessions delivered by TMBS staff.

 Academic trips and events within the school day